What Does a Child Psychologist Do?

 Online Bachelor's Degree in Child Psychology

 Child psychology and development degrees at the bachelor's level provide students with a broad, foundational education in psychology.
 Most schools offer bachelor's degrees in child psychology as a concentration of a general psychology degree, though some programs focus more directly on this particular subdiscipline.

-This course introduces students to broad scientific concepts in psychology, including general behaviors, disorders, and diagnoses commonly encountered by professional psychologists.
-Students learn research, evaluation, and assessment techniques to prepare them for further exploration of a specialization in child psychology.
+This course introduces students to broad scientific concepts in psychology, including general behaviors, disorders, and diagnoses that psychologists commonly encounter.
+Students learn research, evaluation, and assessment techniques to prepare them for further exploration of a child psychology specialization.

 This course explores psychological development in humans from conception to death.
 Topics include biological, social, emotional, and cognitive development.
-Students also discuss the effects of environmental factors, genetic disposition, and cultural expectations on the individual during their lifetime.
+Students also discuss the effects of environmental factors, genetic disposition, and cultural expectations on individuals during their lifetime.

 This course addresses how to diagnose and treat the specific psychological and behavioral disorders prevalent among children and adolescents.
 Through case studies and field research, students explore the effects these disorders have not only on individuals, but also on their families and communities.

-This course is crucial to understanding the biological, emotional, social, and cognitive psychology of children, from infancy to adolescence.
-Through research and case studies, students reference historical field precedents to discuss critical contemporary themes and theories in child development.
+This course is crucial to understanding the biological, emotional, social, and cognitive psychology of children from infancy to adolescence.
+Through research and case studies, learners reference historical field precedents to discuss critical contemporary themes and theories in child development.